bac1lla/file-manager/Readme.md

 You should refactor file (you can add additional imports if needed)

-- `cjsToEsm.cjs` - rewrite it to it's equivalent in ECMAScript notation (and switch extension to `.mjs`)
+- `cjsToEsm.mjs` - rewrite it to it's equivalent in ECMAScript notation (and switch extension to `.mjs`)

 ### Hash (src/hash)